 Most people know that Edmund Burke wrote in response to the French Revolution and is universally admired for his criticisms of Democratic Republicanism.
 They often are not clued in to what he actually said.
 Rather most intellectual conservatives refer to him in code.
-When they quote Burke they usually first quote his earlier writings and speeches supporting the US Colonies revolt against the Crown.
+When conservatives quote Burke they usually first quote his earlier writings and speeches supporting the US Colonies revolt against the Crown.
 They rarely quote “Reflections on the Revolution” directly.
-I’ve come to realize why.
+Instead they refer to it obliquely.
+I’ve come to realize why, over time.

 The intellectual founder of the Enlightenment in the English Speaking world is most certainly John Locke.
 His Treatises on Government define the vision for what Government should be.
 He invents the word “commonwealth” as a translation of the word “Republic” but with added sensibility from English History and experience in his choice of words.
 And John Locke defined the parameters of what a just commonwealth should look like.
 For that reason John Locke is often quoted by conservatives extensively, and selectively.[http://holtesthoughts.blogspot.com/2014/09/commonwealth-according-to-locke.html]